TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.36.md

 ---

-And served their idols, Which became a snare unto them.
+They served their idols, which became a snare to them.